chrplr/openlexicon/databases/README.md

 **Accessing**

+* Most databases can be queried  at <http://www.lexique.org/shiny/openlexique>

 * Most databases are provided in form of `.tsv` or `.csv` files (tab-separated-values or comma-separated-values).
 These are plain text files which can be easily imported in to R, MATLAB or Python, or even [opened with Excel](https://rievent.zendesk.com/hc/en-us/articles/360000029172-FAQ-How-do-I-open-a-tsv-file-in-Excel-).
 Check out our [script examples](../scripts/README.md).

 * The source tables from most databases can be downloaded from <http://lexique.org/databases.zip> (Warning this file is over 100MB).